-Basic Requireme ent in Section C1 Provision in Direct Analysis Method (DM) Provision in Effective Length Method (ELM) (1) Consider all deformations C2.1(a).
-Consider all deformations Same as DM (by reference to C2.1) (2) Consider second-order effects (both P - Δ and P - δ) C2.1(b).
-Consider second-order effects (P - Δ and P - δ) ^[b] Same as DM (by reference to C2.1) (3) Consider geometric imperfections This includes joint- position imper- fections ^[a] (which affect structure response) and mem- ber imperfections (which affect struc- ture response and member strength) Effect of system imperfections on structure response C2.2a.
+Basic Requirement in Section C1 Provision in Direct Analysis Method (DM) Provision in Effective Length Method (ELM) (1) Consider all deformat ons C2.1(a).
+Consider all deformations Same as DM (by reference to C2.1) (2) Consider second-order effects (both P-∆ and P-δ) C2.1(b).
+Consider second-order effects ( $P$ - $\Delta$ and $P$ - $\delta$ ) [b] Same as DM (by reference to C2.1) (3) Consider geometric imperfections This includes joint- position imper- fections [a] (which affect structure response) and mem- ber imperfections (which affect struc- ture response and member strength) Effect of system imperfections on structure response C2.2a.
 Direct modeling or C2.2b.
-Notional loads Same as DM, second option only (by refer- ence to C2.2b) Effect of member imperfections on structure response Included in the stiffness reduction specified in C2.3 All these effects are considered by using $L_c = KL$ from a side- Effect of member imperfections on member strength Included in member strength formulas, with $L_c = L$ in the member strengt check.
-Note that the differences between (4) Consider stiffness reduction due to inelasticity This affects structure response and mem- ber strength Effect of stiffness reduction on structure response Included in the stiffness reduction specified in C2.3 DM and ELM are: DM uses reduced stiffness in the analysis and L_c = L Effect of stiffness reduction on member strength Included in member strength formulas, with $L_c = L$ in the member strength check • ELM uses full (5) Consider uncertainty in strength and stiffness This affects structure response and mem- ber strength Effect of stiffness/ strength uncertainty on structure response Included in the stiffness reduction specified in C2.3 stittness in the analysis and $L_c = KL$ from sidesway buckling Effect of stiffness/ strength uncertainty on member strength Included in member strength formulas, with $L_c = L$ analysis in the member strength check ^[a] In typical building structu ^[b] Second-order effects ma ires, the "joint-position impe by be considered either by a fections" refers to column of computational $P{-}\Delta$ and $P{-}\delta$ ut-of-plumbness. analysis or by the approximate method (using B_1 and B_2 multipliers) specified in Appendix 8.
+Notional loads Same as DM, second option only (by reference to C2.2b) Effect of member imperfections on structure response Included in the stiffness reduction specified in C2.3 All these effects are considered by using $L_c = KL$ from a side- Effect of member imperfections on member strength Included in member strength formulas, with $L_c = L$ sway buckling analysis in the member strength check.
+Note that the differences between (4) Consider stiffness reduction due to inelasticity This affects structure response and mem- ber strength Effect of stiffness reduction on structure response Included in the stiffness reduction specified in C2.3 DM and ELM are: DM uses reduced stiffness in the analysis and Lc = L Effect of stiffness reduction on member strength Included in member strength formulas, with $L_c = L$ in the member strength check • ELM uses full stiffness in the (5) Consider uncertainty in strength and stiffness This affects structure response and mem- ber strength Effect of stiffness/ strength uncertainty on structure response Included in the stiffness reduction specified in C2.3 analysis and $L_c = KL$ from sidesway buckling Effect of stiffness/ strength uncertainty on member strength Included in member strength formulas, with $L_c = L$ analysis in the member strength check approximate method (using $B_1$ and $B_2$ multipliers) specified in Appendix 8.

-required in Section C2.2b, P- Δ effects required in Section C2.1(b), and the stiffness reduction required in Section C2.3.
-Additionally, a B_1 multiplier addresses P- δ effects as defined in Appendix 8, Section 8.2.1.
+required in Section C2.2b, P- $\Delta$ effects required in Section C2.1(b), and the stiffness reduction required in Section C2.3.
+Additionally, a $B_1$ multiplier addresses P- $\delta$ effects as defined in Appendix 8, Section 8.2.1.